Fondue Equipment

 Different types of forks exist for different types of fondue.
 Mainly, there are two types of forks:

 When buying your forks, you want to make sure that the handles will be able to withstand the heat without passing it on to your guests!
-If you are planning on having meatball fondue, you should have a special dipping wire mesh spoon.

 All Fondue Sets - Fondue Plates